ProbablyManuel/requiem/components/documentation/src/Races.md

     * Attacks deal up to 20% more damage when your freedom of movement is unrestricted (0.5% per point of worn armor weight below 40).
     * Detrimental effects of skooma are greatly reduced.
 * **Khajiit Cuisine**: Elswyr Fondue is twice as nourishing.
-* **Active Power**: You consume half your stamina to become invisible for 1 seconds.
-The duration equals a quarter of the consumed stamina.
 * **Unperked Skills**:
     * You can sneak without perks.
     * You can pick pockets without perks.